Rethinking Bivariate Causal Discovery Through the Lens of Exchangeability: Synthetic Dataset

-To address this issue, nine different established causal discovery methods were implemented: ANM \citep{peters2010identifying}, bQCD \citep{bcqd}, CGNN \citep{cgnn}, EMD \citep{rkhs}, IGCI \citep{mian2023information}, LiNGAM \citep{shimizu2006linear}, PNL \citep{zhang2010distinguishing}, RECI \citep{reci}, and SLOPE \citep{SLOPE}\footnote{The implementations of RECI and IGCI were taken verbatim from Kalainathan and Goudet \citep{causalcode}.
+To help in estimating the distributions of the exchangeable variables, nine different established causal discovery methods were implemented\footnote{The implementations of RECI and IGCI were taken verbatim from Kalainathan and Goudet \citep{causalcode}.
 CGNN and ANM are based on the same repository, with minor adjustments to their hyperparameters (for ANM, we replaced its original independence test with the Hoeffding’s D test to improve computational efficiency).
-The bQCD and EMD methods were sourced from Tagasovska et al., and SLOPE was implemented as described in its original publication \citep{bcqd,SLOPE}.
-Finally, the LiNGAM and PNL algorithms were obtained from the GitHub repository at \url{https://github.com/ssamot/causality/tree/master}.}.
-Afterwards, their performance in two different metrics, AUROC (area under the ROC curve) and accuracy\footnote{These two metrics are widely present in the literature, hence their use in this work.}, was recorded for each combination of the three existing design choices.
-In Table \ref{across_functions}, partial results obtained by these nine methods are reported.
-In the absence of any prior bias, the generated dataset was uniformly sampled from across the different combinations of design choices mentioned previously.
-Consequently, the results displayed in the table can be seen as the average obtained for each function across the different combinations of the choice for the latent variables' distribution.
+The bQCD and EMD methods were sourced from Tagasovska et al., and SLOPE was implemented as described in its original publication \citep{bcqd,slope}.
+Finally, the LiNGAM and PNL algorithms were obtained from the GitHub repository at \url{https://github.com/ssamot/causality/tree/master}.}: ANM \citep{peters2010identifying}, bQCD \citep{bcqd}, CGNN \citep{cgnn}, EMD \citep{rkhs}, IGCI \citep{mian2023information}, LiNGAM \citep{shimizu2006linear}, PNL \citep{zhang2010distinguishing}, RECI \citep{reci}, and SLOPE \citep{slope}.
+Their performance in two different metrics, AUROC (area under the ROC curve) and accuracy (the two metrics are most widely present in the literature), was recorded for each combination of the three relevant exchangeable variables.
+In Table \ref{across_functions}, marginalized results over uniform choices of $\theta_1,\psi_1$ can be seen for these nine methods.